trevorpogue/topspace/README.md

 # How it works

 The "upper margin" is created by drawing an [overlay](https://www.gnu.org/software/emacs/manual/html_node/elisp/Overlays.html) before window-start containing newline characters.
-As you scroll above the top line, more newline characters are added or removed accordingly.
+As you scroll down the first line, more newline characters are added or removed accordingly.

 No new keybindings are required as topspace automatically works for any commands or subsequent function calls which use `scroll-up`,